-I preheat the oven and assemble my crumble whilst it’s preheating.
-I add the ingredients for the pear filling to a mixing bowl and give it an aggressive stir, then I transfer said filling mixture to a casserole dish.
+Preheat the oven and assemble the crumble whilst it’s preheating.
+Add the ingredients for the pear filling to a mixing bowl and give it an aggressive stir, then I transfer said filling mixture to a casserole dish.

 I’m pretty nonchalant about the way the crumble topping goes on – you can dump it all in and then spread it into a layer, form little crumble balls, or make cobbler-like biscuits – whatever’s your jam!

 Bake for 30 minutes, and then enjoy with some delicious ice cream (I go with store-bought coconut milk vanilla ice cream, but you can go the homemade route as well).

 You can also whip up a batch of coconut milk whipped cream, or even paleo salted caramel for serving.

 More Healthy Crumble and Cobbler Recipes: